We're the community for social media leaders at the world's greatest brands

 - She went to college in Winona, MN and thinks the bluffs in the fall are a must-see.
 Have a Walnut Burger at the Trempealeau Hotel while you’re there.

-Kurt is the General Manager of SocialMedia.org and our Chicago office.
+Kurt is the VP Community Development of SocialMedia.org and the manager of our Chicago office.
 He works closely with the Councils of SocialMedia.org, advancing the conversation about social media and connecting executives across the Fortune 1000.
 He takes great pride in the honor of working with leaders of social media efforts at big brands and helping them talk with one another to make social media a more integral and reliable part of doing daily business.

 A University of Illinois graduate, Kurt’s first life was in radio, including more than a dozen years at WGN-AM in Chicago.
 Kurt came to SocialMedia.org in 2008, encouraged by the company’s firm belief that doing good business can be fun.
 And so far, so good.